tomas-fryza/vhdl-course/lab7-fsm/README.md

 4. Use **Flow > Open Elaborated design** and see the schematic after RTL analysis.

-5. Generate a [simulation source](https://vhdl.lapinoo.net/testbench/) named `tb_debounce`, execute the simulation, and validate the functionality of enable, reset, and debouncing.
+5. Generate a [simulation source](https://vhdl.lapinoo.net/testbench/) named `tb_debounce`, create bouncey signal, execute the simulation, and validate the functionality of enable, reset, and debouncing.

    > **Note:** To display internal signal values, follow these steps:
    > 1. Select `dut` in the **Scope** folder.